mjambon/vanity/README.md

 Introduction
 --

 What is intuition?
 What are emotions?
-Such questions are often asked by those in the field of artificial cognition.
-Each author has their own model of how artificial minds might work but we tend to reuse common words with fuzzy meanings rather than creating new ones.
-Properties like "intuition" or "emotion" require proper definitions before even thinking of creating machines that have them.
-For ease of communication, these definitions benefit from brevity and from a clear hierarchy.
-This is what this project proposes to solve.

-This project offers three things:
+Most people are confused by those terms, and typically treat them as taboos.
+Not only they won't try to seriously define them, but also they will treat attempts to do so as some kind of heresy.

+However, some of us actively work toward the mechanization of cognition.
+We assign specific, non-mystical meanings to these terms.
+At least to some them.
+It's often better to reuse a term like "imagination" and give it a precise sense, rather than making up a new word that doesn't evoke anything.

+Disambiguating and communicating the precise meaning of technical terms is the goal of this project.
+It offers three things:

 1. Recommendations for defining technical terms, and in particular the avoidance of mutually-recursive definitions.